Braised Butter Beans with Sumac and Herbs

 Do butter beans need to be soaked before cooking?
 If you are using canned butter beans, no, they do not need to soak.
 But if you are using dried butter beans, yes soak overnight!

 Can chickpeas replace butter beans?
 YES!
+Any legumes as a substitute would work great here.

 Can I substitute cannellini beans for butter beans?
 Yes, absolutely, any other white beans would be great for this recipe, or chickpeas work too.